im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 ### Preface

 I spent a lot of time writing this and it turned out much larger than I anticipated.
 It went through a couple re-writes/re-works since the way I originally had tackled writing it was that of the perspective of a game review for everyone, when in reality I was writing it because I enjoyed the game so much.
 My real target audience was friends and myself.
 Both so that I could share what I had experienced while playing the game, as well as articulating what I appreciate about the game itself.
 It will also be nice to be able to read my own gameplay stories and re-live those moments.
-If you are a total stranger that somehow found your way here, just know that I appreciate you reading this.
+If you are a total stranger that somehow found your way here, welcome!
+I appreciate you taking the time to read this.

 ## Venture into the Outer Wilds